 Step 1: Borrow

-MCPL cardholders may obtain four packets of seeds per month.
+Patrons may obtain four packets of seeds per visit The Seed Library is located in the Community Room and can be accessed anytime the library is open.
 After you’ve made your selection, please visit the Adult Reference Desk with your library card and let a librarian know which seeds you’ll be borrowing.
+For a current list of our seeds, click here.

 Patrons should make an effort to save seeds.
-If you’re a beginner gardener, please attend one of our seed saving programs.
-See our Program Guide for a list of upcoming programs.
+If you’re a beginner gardener, please attend one of our virtual seed saving programs.
 We also have have a large selection of seed saving books you can check out!
 All gardeners should maintain good records and make sure everything is labeled when returning seeds.
+You can also bring your seeds to our Annual Seed Exchange in March.

 Remember Seed Saving is fun and a rewarding experience!